-Epcot vs reality the Italy edition explores the difference in the authenticity of Italy Pavillion at Epcot’s World Showcase.
+EPCOT vs Reality the Italy edition explores the authenticity of the Italy Pavillion at EPCOT in World Showcase.

 Situated on the International Showcase between Germany and The American Adventure, the Italy Pavilion is visible from nearly any location on the World Showcase Lagoon.
 While the pavilion itself seems, perhaps, less visually stunning than many of the other pavilions with its single large, sun-filled square lined with plain walls.
 This open space feels a bit hodgepodge in that the spaces feel awkward.

 In the center of the square is a raised area where it seems a performance would take place, but this is not where Sergio performs (he performs close to the entrance to the pavilion).